ChristophSchmidl/DRL_Nanodegree_Navigation_Project/README.md

                         Path for model saving/loading.
 Default is data/ -plot_path PLOT_PATH  Path for saving plots.
 Default is plots/ -save_plot SAVE_PLOT  Save plot of eval or/and training phase.
 Default is True.
-  -algo ALGO            You can use the following algorithms.
-DQNAgent/DDQNAgent/DuelingDQNAgent/DuelingDDQNAgent.
+  -algo ALGO            You can use the following algorithms: DQNAgent/DDQNAgent/DuelingDQNAgent/DuelingDDQNAgent.
 Default is DQNAgent.
   -eval EVAL            Evaluate the agent.
 Deterministic behavior.
 Default is False.
   -visual_env VISUAL_ENV
                         Using the visual environment.
 Default is False.